Student Policy on Immunization

-1. To comply with New York State Public Health Law § 2165, which requires all students taking six (6) credits or more in a degree granting program to provide proof of immunization to measles, mumps, and rubella;
+1. To comply with New York State Public Health Law § 2165, which requires all students born on or after January 1, 1957 who are enrolled for at least six (6) credits or more to provide proof of immunization to measles, mumps, and rubella;

-2. To comply with New York State Public Health Law § 2167, which requires the distribution of information to students regarding meningitis and all students taking (6) credits or more in a degree granting program to provide a signed response regarding receipt of such information;
+2. To comply with New York State Public Health Law § 2167, which requires the distribution of information regarding meningococcal meningitis and meningitis immunization to all students who are enrolled for at least six (6) credits or more and completion by such students of a meningitis response form;

-4. To proactively address emerging health threats to a student residential population in a higher education campus setting; and
+5. To proactively address emerging health threats to the student population and the larger NYU community in a higher education campus setting; and

 II.
 TO WHOM THE POLICY APPLIES: